 The summons shall notify the respondents to file a written answer within 30 days after service of the summons and petition.
 Service of the summons shall be completed as provided under the procedures established by G.S.
-1A-1, Rule 4(j).
-But the 4.
-Prior to service by publication under G.S.
-1A-1, the court shall make findings of fact that a respondent cannot otherwise be served despite diligent efforts made by petitioner for personal service.
-The court shall approve the form of the notice before it is published.
-The parent of the juvenile shall not be deemed to be under a disability even though the parent is a minor."
+1A-1, Rule 4(j).4.
+But the parent of the juvenile shall not be deemed to be under a disability even though the parent is a minor."